Kansas Jayhawks men's basketball: Phog Allen/William O. Hamilton era (1907–1956)

-In 1907, Kansas hired one of Naismith's players, Dr. Forrest C. "Phog" Allen as head coach.
-Naismith provided Allen with a now infamous piece of wisdom: "You can't coach basketball; you just play it."
-Allen would set out to prove the adage wrong and through success and an unrivaled coaching tree has become known as the "Father of Basketball Coaching", having passed on his knowledge of the game to some of the most well-respected names in the history of college basketball, including National Basketball Hall of Fame coaches Adolph Rupp, Dean Smith, Dutch Lonborg and Ralph Miller (all except Lonborg were born and raised in Kansas).
-Allen coached the team from 1907 to 1909, but William O. Hamilton coached from 1909 to 1919, with Allen taking over again in 1919.
-The team went 125–59 and won five conference championships under Hamilton's direction.
+In 1907, one of Naismith's former players, Dr. Forrest C. "Phog" Allen, was hired as head coach.
+Naismith reportedly and infamously told Allen: "You can't coach basketball; you just play it."
+Allen became one of the sport's most influential coaches, and is often referred to as the "father of basketball coaching", because of his impact on development of basketball coaching and mentorship to well-respected names, including National Basketball Hall of Fame coaches Adolph Rupp, Dean Smith, Dutch Lonborg and Ralph Miller (all except Lonborg being born and raised in Kansas).

+Allen coached the team from 1907 to 1909 before William O. Hamilton took over from 1909 to 1919, with Allen returning in 1919.
+Under Hamilton's leadership, the team went 125–59 and won five conference championships.

 Allen coached KU for 39 seasons and amassed a record of 590–219, with two retroactively-awarded Helms Foundation national titles and one NCAA Tournament championship in 1952.
-Numerous basketball greats would play at Kansas during Allen's era, including Dean Smith, Adolph Rupp, Dutch Lonborg, and Ralph Miller (all future Hall of Fame coaches), Paul Endacott, Bill Johnson, and Clyde Lovellette (Hall of Fame players), two-time Olympic Gold Medalist Bill Hougland, and even former United States Senate Majority Leader Bob Dole.
+Numerous basketball greats played at Kansas during Allen's era, including Dean Smith, Adolph Rupp, Dutch Lonborg, and Ralph Miller (all future Hall of Fame coaches), Paul Endacott, Bill Johnson, and Clyde Lovellette (Hall of Fame players), two-time Olympic gold medalist Bill Hougland, and former United States Senate Majority Leader Bob Dole.

 In 1952, the Jayhawks won the national title with an 80–63 victory in the final game over St. John's, coached by Frank McGuire.
 Clyde Lovellette of Kansas was named the tournament's Most Outstanding Player, and is still the only player to lead the nation in scoring and lead his team to a national title in the same year.
 This tournament was the first to have a true "Final Four" format.
 Seven members of the championship team represented the United States in the 1952 Summer Olympics and brought home a gold medal for the national basketball team.
 This was especially poignant for Allen, as he had been the driving force for having basketball added to the Olympics in 1936.

 Allen was forced to retire when he turned 70 in 1956, because of a university policy requiring school employees to retire at 70.
 Allen had recruited legendary Wilt Chamberlain to Kansas, but would not get to coach him because freshmen were not eligible to play varsity basketball in 1956.